Guide to the best restaurants in the Cotswolds

 Ox Barn at Thyme

 The converted barn building complements Ox Barn’s farm-to-fork philosophy perfectly.
-Many ingredients are sourced from the kitchen garden here, or the local estate.
+I love that many ingredients are sourced from the kitchen garden here, or the local estate.

 Children aged over 12 are welcome to dine here, so it’s a great way to introduce youngsters to the importance of food provenance.